 With frequent meeting schedules, heavy workloads, and countless emails coming in, it’s easy to fall behind or off track.
-That’s where time management skills come into play — and it can have a powerful effect on your professional life.
+That’s where time management skills come into play — and they can have a powerful effect on your professional life.

 In this article, we’ll cover why (and how) you should be incorporating time management skills into your career or your job search.

 Let’s not waste another second!

 In the age of multitasking, time management has become an essential skill set to stay organized, efficient, productive, and effective.

 When it comes to our careers, time is a precious commodity that should be managed in the most effective way possible.
 This means setting priorities, organizing our time, and focusing on the most important tasks at hand.